lispjnn/RickAndMorty/README.md

 ## Approach to the Problem
 ### Key Features
 - **Functional Components & Hooks:** Built entirely with functional components, employing React hooks (useState, useEffect, useMemo) for state management.
-- **Data Fetching:** The application fetches data from the API across all available pages, consolidating character information into an array for infinite scrolling.
+- **Data Fetching:** The application fetches data from the API across all available pages, consolidating character information into an array.
 Error handling and loading states enhance user experience and robustness.
 - **Filtering & Sorting:** Hooks manage updates to the displayed character list based on user selections. useMemo() is utilized to prevent unnecessary re-renders if filter/sort options aren't being updated.
 - **Skeleton Loading:** A skeleton loading animation provides visual feedback during data fetching.
 - **Modular & Styled Components:** Components, such as Card and Dropdown, are designed for reusability, consistent design, and consistent animations.